Black bream

 The black bream project

-As this fascinating footage from The black bream project shows, black bream go to incredible lengths to ensure their eggs hatch.
+As this fascinating footage from the black bream project shows, black bream go to incredible lengths to ensure their eggs hatch.
 Therefore, to honour the black bream’s enormous efforts, try to avoid from April through to early July.